 Different formulations of liquid coatings exist to meet the different display requirements of inkjet canvas, indoor wallcoverings, and outdoor signs.

-In order to protect dye-ink prints from the damaging effects of moisture and humidity, it’s best to “encapsulate” the print between two sheets of laminating film that are slightly larger than the print.
-This keeps moisture from seeping in around the edges.
+If your graphics are printed with aqueous dye inks, it’s best to “encapsulate” the print between two sheets of laminating film that are slightly larger than the print.
+Created a sealed edge around the perimeter of the print keeps moisture from seeping in and causing the inks to bleed.

 Glass is typically less expensive and more scratch resistant than acrylic.
 But it is less optically pure and may show a green or yellowish tint.